 December 27, 2012: Ontario Superior Court Justice John Macdonald dismisses the suit against Ford, reasoning that Ford’s statements fell short of libel.
 The judge also took issue with the fact that Foulidis was unable to prove, definitively, that he was actually the chief officer of Tuggs (his name wasn’t on the official company profile).

-July 13, 2010: The Toronto Star publishes an article that contains allegations that then-Councillor Rob Ford had been asked to stop coaching a high school football team in 2001, following a confrontation (a physical one, according to some but not all of the Star’s sources) with a student player.
-After the article is published, Ford publicly disputes its truthfulness.
+July 13, 2010: The Toronto Star publishes an article alleging that then-Councillor Rob Ford had been asked to stop coaching a high school football team in 2001, following a confrontation (a physical one, according to some but not all of the Star’s sources) with a student player.
+Ford publicly disputes its truthfulness.
 Through his lawyers, he files a notice of intent to sue the Star for libel, but later allows the suit to lapse before anything can come of it.

 August 20, 2010: Ford’s then-press secretary, Adrienne Batra, confirms to the Toronto Sun that Ford’s campaign will no longer be talking to the Star, as a result of the article.
 Once Ford becomes mayor, he continues this policy, and his office doesn’t send press releases to Toronto Star reporters.

 February 8, 2011: The City Hall press gallery collectively sends a letter to Mayor Ford’s office, stating that they oppose “any attempts by politicians or staff to boycott, spurn or sideline any media outlet or journalist by restricting the flow of official information.”
 The Star isn’t mentioned by name, but the implication is clear.